 Openlands is aware of ongoing construction along Patten Road, just north of roundabout at McKibbin Street.
 This construction is managed by the US Navy, and we do not have a timeline for when this project will be completed.

 You can still access the Patten Road parking lot from the north.

 Your Pets Can Affect the Lakefront Vegetation

 A friendly reminder: the lakefront ecosystems at the Openlands Lakeshore Preserve are home to state-endangered plant communities.
 As such, please remember that dogs are not allowed on the lakefront at any time — their ability to uproot plants puts the threatened species at risk.
-Leashed dogs are welcome on all paths within the preserve, and please pick up after them with the waste bags provided at stations along the trails.
+Leashed dogs are welcome on all paths within the preserve, and please pick up after them.

 Schenck Ravine and Lakefront Beach Restoration Update